 Planning Services is responsible for the processing of the following types of development applications.

-To arrange a Planning Act Pre-consultation, please complete the Pre-consultation Application Form.
+To arrange a formal Pre-consultation, please complete the Pre-Consultation Application Form.

 The Town requires Site Plan Approval for multiple residential (including condominiums), commercial and industrial development.
 Site Plan deal with the impact of the plan on surrounding land uses including the specific location of buildings, structures, services, access, parking and landscaping on a particular property.
 If Site Plan approval is required, the applicant must complete and submit a Site Plan application to the Town for review.
 Under the Planning Act, the public is not involved in the site plan approval process.

 Grey County is the approval authority for Subdivisions and Condominiums within the Town.
 The Town requests that all applicants who pre-consult with Grey County on a proposed plan of subdivison or condominium involve Town Staff.

 Site plan control is a form of development control provided to municipalities under Section 41 of the Planning Act.
 No one can undertake any development which is subject to site plan control unless the Town has reviewed and approved certain plans.
 Once the plans are approved, a site plan agreement is generally executed.
 This agreement contractually binds the owner to develop and maintain a site in accordance with the approved plans and the terms of the agreement.

 The construction of a single detached dwelling, duplex, semi-detached dwelling or converted dwelling unit, some agricultural buildings and other classes of development may be exempt from site plan control.
 Please contact Planning Services for more information.

 The purpose of site plan control is: